 Biologic drugs are administered on a variety of schedules.
 In some cases, higher doses may be given less frequently by infusion, while self-injected drugs with lower doses might be taken more often.

 Be sure to discuss scheduling in detail with your rheumatologist.
-It is essential that you thoroughly understand your treatment plan and carefully adhere to the specific schedule to get the most benefit from the drug.
+It’s essential that you thoroughly understand your treatment plan and carefully adhere to the specific schedule to get the most benefit from the drug.

 When taking a biologic drug, you have a higher risk of developing an infection.
 This is because biologic medication is designed to suppress specific aspects of the immune system that cause chronic inflammation in people with spondylitis.

 Other common side effects for biologics include reactions at the injection site, headache, and nausea.
-Talk to your doctor about common side effects to get medical advice about how best to manage them.
+Talk with your doctor to get medical advice on how to best manage common side effects.

 Signs of serious infection should be reported to your rheumatologist and health care providers immediately.
 Tell your doctor if you experience any of the following symptoms:

-Biologic drugs may take time to start taking effect.
+Injected biologic drugs may take time to start taking effect.
 Some people with spondylitis might feel better after their first treatment.
 But more often than not, biologic drugs can take several weeks or months to take effect.
-With biologic drugs, it’s important to maintain treatment and be patient as the medication starts to work.
-Talk to your doctor about when you might expect to notice improvement in back pain, joint pain, uveitis (eye inflammation), and other symptoms of spondylitis.
+When taking biologic drugs, it’s important to maintain treatment and be patient as the medication starts to work.
+Talk with your doctor about when you might expect to notice improvement in back pain, joint pain, uveitis (eye inflammation), and other symptoms of spondylitis.

-Are you considering biologic treatment?
-What questions or concerns do you have?
+Do you have other questions about injected biologic treatment?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.